 One way to determine a medication’s gluten-free status is to call the manufacturer.
 You can also ask the pharmacist for the medicine insert from the manufacturer which lists the ingredients in a medication.

-If your doctor or insurance plan prefers generic drugs to name brand drugs, you will need to find the manufacturer’s name for the generic drug to check the gluten-free status.
+If your doctor or insurance plan prefers generic drugs to name brand drugs, you will need find the manufacturer’s name for the generic drug.
+Your search will need to check the medication from that generic manufacturer.
 If a medication contains gluten it is most often in the inactive ingredients and those ingredients are not necessarily the same in brand name drugs and their generic counterparts.